How to Talk to Your Doctor About Low Testosterone

 I’m here to share what you can expect from that conversation.

 How does a typical Hone consultation go?
 First: Have your I.D. card on you.
 We always check I.D., ensuring we have the right patient.

 Next, we review your patient intake and talk with you to develop a firm understanding of your medical history.
 Afterward, we share our computer screen to review your blood work with you.
 That includes these biomarkers measured by Hone’s at-home hormone testing kit:

 - Sex Hormone Binding Globulin (SHBG)

 - Aspartate Transaminase (AST)

-I give the patient a little background, explain what each number means for them and how those are affecting their body.
-This also gives you an opportunity to ask questions and understand there’s not just one number we’re looking at.
+As a testosterone therapy doctor, I give the patient a little background and explain what each number means for them and how those are affecting their body.
+This also gives patients an opportunity to ask questions and understand we’re not just looking at one number.
 There’s more to it than the hormonal symphony.

 Even when I go in to see a doctor, that “doctor environment,” it’s usually cold, sterile, everything’s a certain way, white walls-type of thing.
 On a screen, patients are definitely less anxious.
 When you’re more comfortable, you’re more honest.
 Go easy on yourself when discussing your hormones.

 Order Hone’s at-home testosterone assessment today.
 It’s fast, simple, and you can do it from home.
-For one low price, you’ll get your blood analyzed by an accredited lab, a 30-minute video consultation with one of our doctors to go through your results, and any prescribed courses of treatment medications will be sent directly to you.
+For one low price, you’ll get:

 2. Be Honest About Your Symptoms